 Figure 1: Attack on Target retailer via HVAC air conditionners

 To prevent this kind of attacks, ODSI europenian project proposes to add an ASN node and use multi-tenant isolation within it.
-This will allow giving external company an access to the resources and in the same keep a strict control of ressources by the owner of AEs
+This will allow giving external company an access to the resources and in the same keep a strict control of ressources by the owner of AEs.

 Figure 2: Multi-tenants isolation within the device

-In case of multi-tenant isolation, it will be possible to control an access to the sensitive resources of the privileged VM.
-In order to allow this control, the proposal is to introduce nestedToken which will allow an access to the VM0 sensitive resources Then:
+In case of multi-tenant isolation, it will be possible to control an access to the sensitive resources of the privileged VM/Domain.
+In order to allow this control, the proposal is to allow DAS from the Owner to control an access to the Owner VM/Owner Domain sensitive resources with Owner token.
+Then:

-token will be used to control VM1 resources in case maintener needs to access VM1
+Maintainer token will be used to control VM1 resources in case maintener needs to access VM1

-nestedToken will be used to control VM0 resources in case owner need to access VM0
+Owner will be used to control VM0 resources in case owner need to access VM0

 Multi-Tenant Use Cases